 At least a couple of the resorts on the list below include 3 meals a day with the room rate, and several of those offer all-inclusive (alcohol included) packages for not much more per night.
 These resorts are even better deals than they first seem because food and drinks are quite expensive at nearly all of these resorts around the world.

-The 32 Cheapest overwater bungalow and water villa resorts
+The 17 Cheapest overwater bungalow and water villa resorts around the world

 Open since 2011, the AVANI Sepang Goldcoast Resort has 392 water villas, which until 2016 was by far the most in the world (see #2 below).
 The water villas range from large to enormous, with the largest having 3 bedrooms.
 The cheapest water villas are 4 to a structure, though they are huge and surprisingly luxurious for the price.
-The one main caveat is you can’t swim beneath the villas, unlike nearly all others on this list, because they are high above the ocean instead of perched just over a calm lagoon.
+The one main caveat is you can’t swim beneath the villas, unlike the popular ones in Bora Bora and the Maldives, because they are high above the ocean instead of perched just over a calm lagoon.